-The new Jaquet Droz Petite Heure Minute Relief Season collection delivers such a high degree of refinement and elegance that one usually expects only from a piece unique hand-made for some very special event.
-Jaquet Droz, however, plans to make whole 176 of them!
+The new Jaquet Droz Petite Heure Minute Relief Season collection delivers such a high degree of refinement and elegance that one usually expects only from a piece unique hand-made for a special event.
+Jaquet Droz, however, plans to make the whole 176 of them!

 A precious few like Jaquet Droz create teams of artisans that can deliver a watch, which is not only a product but also a work of art that will only grow even more expensive as time goes by.
 Some of them, I don’t doubt it, will even end up in museums if Earth is not destroyed by Klingons in the nearest future.

 This new Jaquet Droz Petite Heure Minute Relief Season mini-collection of two watches will unquestionably be among them.

 I have seen lots of rotors during the last ten years or so, but this one looks like the most tasteful jobs currently available on the markets.

 The face of the Jaquet Droz Petite Heure Minute Relief Season, too, requires lots of expertise to manufacture.
 The natural mother-of-pearl dial is first meticulously engraved, then painted, and only in the last moment the pair of songbirds (that look like a parent feeding a youngling with some kind of worm or larva) are installed.

-Compared to other members of Petit Heure Minute collection (especially the 2011 Jaquet Droz Petite Heure Minute Dragon Majestic Beijing), this pair of watches looks quite compact with their bodies measuring only 41 millimeters in diameter and less than 14 millimeters thick.
+Compared to other members of Petit Heure Minute collection (especially the 2011 Jaquet Droz Petite Heure Minute Dragon Majestic Beijing), this pair of watches look quite compact with their bodies measuring only 41 millimeters in diameter and less than 14 millimeters thick.

 According to Jaquet Droz, the watches will be issued as limited edition products, with each version restricted to just 88 pieces.